i-am-rohit/Building-a-Bankruptcy-Prediction-Tool-with-Streamlit/README.md

 A functional bankruptcy prediction web app.<br>
 Understanding of machine learning model selection for this use case.<br>
 Streamlit development skills for future projects.<br>
-Insights into financial data preprocessing and feature engineering.<br>
+Insights into financial data preprocessing and feature engineering.<be>

+Streamlight file run code : streamlit run .\streamlit-bankruptcy-prevention.py